yashrmaa/yasharma/content/books/index.md

 * Super communicators - Charles Duhigg
 * Hidden Potential - Adam Grant
-* Voice of Marrakesh - Elias Canneti
+* The Voices of Marrakesh - Elias Canneti
 * A woman in the polar night - Christiane Ritter
 * Silence - Erling Kagge